jamesthomasmoran/glass-cutting-problem/README.md

 ## General
 Web Application that allows users to visualise how many shapes can fit on a predetermined sheet of glass.
 This is a subset of the knapsack problem.

-Users can choose a couple of fitting algorithms, aswell as setting the order in which shapes are added.
+Users can choose from a couple of fitting algorithms.
+They can also set the order in which shapes are added.

 Available to use at: